ebidoul/ebidoul.github.io/CONVERSATION_SUMMARY.md

 ## Git Operations
 -   Throughout the process, `git add .`, `git commit`, and `git push origin main` commands were used to update the repository.
+-   Added a `README.md` file to the repository.